Bicycle Accident Claims – Handled by Cyclists For Cyclists.

 |Toe||Moderate||£4,200 to £7,300||One or more broken toes.
 How much you are awarded will depend on how quickly you recover and whether or not you will suffer long-term symptoms.
 Learn More|

-The figures are taken from the Case Law on general damages in personal injury cases.
-Amounts may change without notice and figures should not be considered as exact
+The above amounts may change without notice and figures should not be considered as exact, they are merely a guideline.

-Although the compensation amounts in this guide may seem relatively low – they are only the amounts that are awarded for the injuries themselves.
+The compensation amounts in this guide may seem relatively low however, they only relate to the injury sustained and not the financial losses incurred.

 Contact us today for a free, no obligation claim consultation.